aio-libs-abandoned/aioes/docs/reference.rst

       A :ref:`coroutine <coroutine>` that executes a cluster reroute allocation command including specific commands.

-      :arg body: The definition of `commands` to perform (`move`, `cancel`, `allocate`)
+      :param body: The definition of `commands` to perform (`move`, `cancel`, `allocate`)
-      :arg dry_run: Simulate the operation only and return the resulting state
+      :param dry_run: Simulate the operation only and return the resulting state
-      :arg explain: Return an explanation of why the commands can or cannot be executed
+      :param explain: Return an explanation of why the commands can or cannot be executed
-      :arg filter_metadata: Don't return cluster state metadata (default: false)
+      :param filter_metadata: Don't return cluster state metadata (default: false)
-      :arg master_timeout: Explicit operation timeout for connection to master node
+      :param master_timeout: Explicit operation timeout for connection to master node
-      :arg timeout: Explicit operation timeout
+      :param timeout: Explicit operation timeout

       :returns: resulting text